atelierdisko/sesame/README.md

 # Sesame – Securely Share Sensitive Data

 ## Description
-Welcome to the Sesame client!

 We share private information in our team and with clients everyday — logins, passwords or ssh-keys.
 We are all aware that this data is important and most of the time not meant for everyone’s eyes.
-Nevertheless people are getting lazy during work: In a rush we share confidential logins via email our super secret passwords are getting stuck in Slack chats forever and after a while we forget about it.
+Humans are wired to take the path of least resistance: In a rush we share confidential logins via email our super secret passwords are getting stuck in Slack chats forever.
+After a while we forget about it.

 That’s why we developed Sesame: A tool to securely share your sensitive data with your clients, team members or friends.
-Since we take privacy seriously — Sesame is online as a demo.
+We aimed for a minimalistic api and an easy setup so you can dare to own your secrets.
 Your data is important.
 Take care of it.
-Test Sesame at [sesame.disko.io](https://sesame.disko.io/).
-We aimed for a minimalistic api and an easy setup so you can dare to own your secrets.

 ## Quickstart
 On the fast track?
 Start [Docker](https://www.docker.com/get-started) and run Sesame with: